MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-enumerate-hidden-items-in-a-folder.md

 ﻿---
-title: 'Enumerate Hidden Items in a Folder'
+title: Enumerate hidden items in a folder
-TOCTitle: 'Enumerate Hidden Items in a Folder' ms:assetid: dafad1fb-94ce-4584-b5d1-2de5fad2f72a ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Ff184645(v=office.15)
+TOCTitle: Enumerate hidden items in a folder ms:assetid: dafad1fb-94ce-4584-b5d1-2de5fad2f72a ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Ff184645(v=office.15)
 ms:contentKeyID: 55119888
 ms.date: 07/24/2014
 mtps_version: v=office.15
 ---

-# Enumerate Hidden Items in a Folder
+# Enumerate hidden items in a folder

 This example shows how to find and enumerate hidden items in a folder.